Dice-Sensei/spselit-vcs/03-BasicCommands.md

 First row shows on which _branch_ you are on.

-Second row shows if your _branch_ is synchronized with _branch_ in _remote repository_ if it is connected.
+Second row shows if your _branch_ is synchronized with _branch_ on _remote repository_ if it is connected.

 Next section **staged files** (with green text) is for files in _staging area_ which will be included in next _commit_ (were added via **git add**).